Moving to Poland Guide

 Poland’s legal tender is called Zloty (PLN).
 1 zloty is equal to 100 groszy.
 Denominations of zloty includes notes of PLN 10, 20, 50, 100 and 200, as well as coins PLN 1, 2 and 5.
 Groszy coins are available in 50, 20, 10, 5, 2, 1.
 Interestingly, to aid the blind, each Polish banknote carries a distinctive embossed shape to help with identification.

 Money can be exchanged anywhere in Poland, from the big cities to the smallest towns.
 Visitors can use an ATM or visit a bank, currency exchange counter, or a hotel facility.
 All major foreign currencies can be exchanged for Polish money; these are usually identified by the name Kantor.

 The education system in Poland has changed dramatically in recent years, making an overall improvement in the standard of education.
-Expat children are welcome to attend public Polish schools free of charge, however the language barrier is often a hurdle and the curricula is different to that of other countries.
+Expat children are welcome to attend public Polish schools free of charge, however, the language barrier is often a hurdle and the curricula is different from that of other countries.

 Education is compulsory for any child living in Poland between the ages of 7 and 18.
 Children can attend kindergarten from around the age of 3, however, it is not compulsory.
 That said, children must attend at least one year of formal education before entering primary school no later than the age of 7.

 Primary school in Poland runs through grades 1 to 6, with students finishing aged 13.
 This is followed by lower secondary school, grades 7 to 9.
 At this juncture, students have the option to attend one of a number of different types of secondary schools.

 A typical school day in Poland runs from 8:45am until 2:45pm.
 Due to large volumes of students, some schools may run the school in two shifts.
 The school week is Monday to Friday.